DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: CascadeNER

 \subsection{Extraction}

-\paragraph{Prompt Design} In the extraction sub-task, we utilize a generation-based extraction method, where special tokens "\#\#" are used to surround any entities identified in the sentence, regardless of the number of entities or their types.
-For example: \begin{quote} \scalebox{0.9}{
+\paragraph{Prompt Design.} In the extraction sub-task, we utilize a generation-based extraction method, where special tokens "\#\#" are used to surround any entities identified in the sentence, regardless of the number of entities or their types.
+Figure \ref{fig:extract_example} shows an instance for the prompt and corresponding response.

-} \end{quote} This method, compared to conventional sequential extraction, avoids requiring LLMs to perform text alignment, thus reducing task complexity.
+This method, compared to conventional sequential extraction, avoids requiring LLMs to perform text alignment, thus reducing task complexity.
 Comparing similar methods \cite{wang2023gpt,hu2024improving}, CascadeNER's query contains only the sentence, without any task descriptions, demonstrations, or category information.
 The response exclusively uses "\#\#" as the identifiers, and all entities are extracted without specifying categories.
 CascadeNER achieves low-cost NER by using simple prompts and better generalization by treating all entities uniformly.
-A detailed comparison with existing methods and further advantages of our method are shown in Appendix \ref{extraction}. \paragraph{Result Fusion} After conducting extensive experiments, we find that the extractor’s precision consistently exceeds recal, regardless of the model or dataset, indicating that while correct entities are effectively identified, there is a tendency for under-detection.
+A detailed comparison with existing methods and further advantages of our method are shown in Appendix \ref{extraction}.

+\paragraph{Result Fusion.} After conducting extensive experiments, we find that the extractor’s precision consistently exceeds recall, regardless of the model or dataset, indicating that while correct entities are effectively identified, there is a tendency for under-detection.
 To mitigate this issue, we introduce a union strategy in result fusion \cite{ganaie2022ensemble}, allowing multiple extraction for one sentence and taking the union of the results to maximize recall.
 For cases of entity nesting, where different extraction rounds produce overlapping or nested entities, we apply a length-first strategy, retaining the longer entity, as longer entities generally carry more semantic meaning \cite{nguyen2010nested}.
 For example, "Boston University" is semantically more accurate than "Boston" in the context of "She studies in Boston University".
 The formula of our strategy is shown below:

 where \( E_i \) is the set of extracted entities from the \(i\)-th extraction, \( n \) is the number of extraction rounds, \( E_{\text{overlap}} \) is the set of overlapping or nested entities, and \( \text{length}(e) \) is the length of entity \( e \).
 The effects of the number of extraction repetitions and other details are provided in Appendix \ref{fusion}.